-The interface of the Component object is the same as the one used by the cpp_info object (except for the requires attribute) and has the same default directories.
+The interface of the Component object is the same as the one used by the cpp_info object and has the same default directories.

 Warning: Using components and global cpp_info non-default values or release/debug configurations at the same time is not allowed (except for self.cpp_info.name and self.cpp_info.names).